Thando-TAD/Network-Hardening/README.md

 # What I Did

-- enabled Lambda function vulnerability scanning in Python 3.9 environments using Amazon Inspector
+- enabled Lambda function vulnerability to scan in Python environments using Amazon Inspector.

-- reviewed remediation-related CVE (Common Vulnerabilities and Exposures) findings

-- Security Group rules and network ACLs were used to limit needless access.
+- Used security group rules and network ACLs were used to limit needless access.

-- Multi-layered security controls were put in place for both public and private subnets.
+- Implement Multi-layered security controls for both public and private subnets.

-- used monitoring and logging to find questionable activity.
+- use monitoring and logging to find suspicious activities